beckastar/ladynerds_site/README.md

 Currently has:
 - Login /logout
-- About page url
+- About page url with data
 - Profile form
 - working navbar
-- Resources page
+- Resources page stub
+- LN Twitter feed stub
+- Code of Conduct stub

+Stubs have a view, url, and a link from the navbar, but lack content.

 ## How to Contribute: